o3de/o3de.org/content/docs/user-guide/interactivity/user-interface/components/interactive/components-dropdownoption.md

 **Elements, Owning Dropdown**

-Select an element from the list that has the **DropdWown** component.
+Select an element from the list that has the **Dropdown** component.
 This is the element to be modified when this option is selected.

 **Elements, Text Element**